Skip to content

 Short answers, pulled from the story.

-What caused the Great French Wine Blight in the latter half of the 19th century?
+What caused the Great French Wine Blight in the 19th century?

-The Great French Wine Blight began in the latter half of the 19th century with an infestation of the aphid phylloxera.
-This root louse feeds on vine roots and eventually kills the plant after crossing from America requiring almost every vine in Europe to be replaced by grafting onto American rootstock.
+The Great French Wine Blight was caused by an infestation of the aphid phylloxera, brought from America, whose louse stage feeds on vine roots and eventually kills the plant.
+Almost every vine in Europe had to be replaced, grafted onto American rootstock that is naturally resistant to the pest.